jaime-aguayo/muframex/README.md

 For a quick demo, you can train for a few iterations and visualize the outputs of your model.

-To train, run
+To train the model, run
 ```bash
 python src/train.py --action walking --seq_length_out 25 --iterations 10000
 ```

-To save some samples of the model, run
+To test the model on one sample, run
 ```bash
 python src/test.py --action walking --seq_length_out 25 --iterations 10000 --load 10000
 ```